MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-access-form-data.md

 > [!NOTE]
 > Because InfoPath treats the **MainDataSource** property as a default property of the **XmlForm** object accessed when using the **this** or **Me** keywords, you can omit it from the line of code used to create the **XPathNavigator** object.

-To learn more about the **XPathNavigator** class in an InfoPath form template's business logic, see [How to: Work with the XPathNavigator and XPathNodeIterator Classes](how-to-work-with-the-xpathnavigator-and-xpathnodeiterator-classes.md).
+To learn more about the **XPathNavigator** class in an InfoPath form template's business logic, see [Work with the XPathNavigator and XPathNodeIterator Classes](how-to-work-with-the-xpathnavigator-and-xpathnodeiterator-classes.md).

 ### Accessing Data About a Form's Form Template File